Archer Maclean's Mercury

-Archer Maclean's Mercury is a 2005 puzzle-platform game for the PlayStation Portable developed by the eponymous British game programmer, Archer Maclean and Awesome Studios.
+Archer Maclean's Mercury is a 2005 puzzle-platform video game developed by British company Awesome Studios and published by Ignition Entertainment for the PlayStation Portable.
+It was conceptualized by the eponymous British game programmer Archer Maclean.
+Sony Computer Entertainment released the game in Japan as [Hg] Hydride.

 In Mercury, the goal is to guide a drop of mercury to its appointed destination by tilting the stage, in a similar fashion to Super Monkey Ball.
 Levels come in different varieties that prioritize different methods of completing each level.
 The game was conceived when Archer Maclean used a previous minigame from Jimmy White's Cueball World and added a liquid metal physics.
-It was originally designed to have motion controls by using a tilt sensor peripheral for the PSP but was never released due to technical constraints.
+It was originally designed to have motion controls by using a tilt sensor peripheral for the PSP, but this version was never released due to technical constraints.

-The game had received positive reception for its original concept and level designs but had received mixed reception for its difficulty.
-The game's success led to receiving two sequels.
+The game received positive reception for its original concept and level designs, but was also criticized for its overall difficulty.
+The game's success led the game to receive two sequels.
 The first, titled Mercury Meltdown, was released for PSP, then revised and ported onto PlayStation 2 and Wii.
-The second sequel, titled Mercury Hg, was released for PlayStation 3 and Xbox 360.
+The second, titled Mercury Hg, was released for PlayStation 3 and Xbox 360.